arepb/tuebor/index.md

 **How do I make the commitment?**

 Start now.
-Make an investment in a Michigan company during this calendar year and join us.
+Make an investment in a Michigan company during this calendar year and then [show the world](link) you've made the Tuebor honor pledge.

 ----